ronnyml/snowplow-wiki/Python-Tracker.md

 | Date              | Date and time (ms precision) | number             | `$dt`, `$ts`, `$tms` | Yes             |
 | Array             | Array of values              | {x, y, z}          | -                    | -               |

-Let"s go through each of these in turn, providing some examples as we go:
+Let's go through each of these in turn, providing some examples as we go:

 ###### 4.7.1.1 Null